indrayan-mads/mads699/README.md

 So there's a natural comparison sitting there: take the same occupation, look at what the BLS predicted for the occupation before generative AI, opposed to what they predict now.
-You can see how much the number moved.
-Then ask whether the occupations that moved the most are the ones that AI was expected to move or supposedly be good at.
+You can see how much the number has moved, as well as the direction of the move.
+Then ask whether the occupations that moved the most are the ones that AI was expected to move or supposedly where AI should be good at.

-That's the whole project.
-This repo builds the dataset that lets you ask the question, runs four different clustering algorithms to describe the structure of occupation-space, and runs the correlation tests that carry the actual claim.
+This repo builds the dataset that lets you infer inquiries and answers questions, the repo runs four different clustering algorithms to describe the structure of occupation-space, and runs correlation tests that carry the actual claim that could also develop valuable insights.

-**Short version of the answer:** the effect looks real if you just correlate the two things, and it mostly disappears once you control for the obvious confound.
+**Short version of the answer:** The general effect looks real if you just correlate AI and occupations but mostly disappears once you control for the obvious confounds.
 More on that below, including why the honest reading is somewhere in between.

 ---